stackanetes/stackanetes/README.md

 To deploy Stackanetes, a container runtime is needed (e.g. rkt).

+To enable Cinder and live-migration, a working Ceph cluster is also required.

 ### High-availability & Networking

 Thanks to Kubernetes' [deployments](http://kubernetes.io/docs/user-guide/deployments/), common OpenStack APIs can be made highly-available using a single parameter, called `replicas`.

 Internal traffic (i.e. inside the Kubernetes cluster) is load-balanced natively using Kubernetes' [services](http://kubernetes.io/docs/user-guide/services/).
 When Ingress is enabled, external traffic (i.e. from outside of the Kubernetes cluster) to OpenStack is routed from any of the Kubernetes' node to an Traefik instance, which then selects the appropriate service and forward the requests accordingly.
 By leveraging Kubernetes' services and health checks, high-availability of the OpenStack endpoints is achieved transparently: a simple round-robin DNS that resolves to few Kubernetes' nodes is sufficient.

-If Ceph is enabled, data availability for Cinder and Glance is assured by the storage backend itself.
+Data availability for Cinder and Glance depends on the storage backend being used.

 ## Getting started

-### Customize

-    TODO

-### Deploy
+### Prepare the environment

+#### Kubernetes

+To setup a Kubernetes cluster, the [CoreOS guides](https://coreos.com/kubernetes/docs/latest/) could be used.

-First of all, at least two nodes must be labelled for Stackanetes' usage:
+Two nodes must be labelled for Stackanetes' usage:

     kubectl label node minion1 openstack-control-plane=enabled
     kubectl label node minion2 openstack-compute-node=enabled

+#### DNS

-If Ingress is enabled (default), the DNS environment should be configured to resolve the following names (modulo a custom Ingress host that may have been configured) to the nodes that have been labeled:
+If Ingress is enabled, the DNS environment should be configured to resolve the following names (modulo a custom Ingress host that may have been configured) to at least some Kubernetes' nodes:

     identity.openstack.cluster
     horizon.openstack.cluster